 I’ve been going back through some of the things I’ve ordered from Amazon that we’re using in our 2019 Leisure Travel Van TB and thought it might be helpful to other new owners to hear about how some of these items have worked for us.
 We had almost a year’s wait for our LTV, so I had lots of time to think about things we already had from our old VW camper van verses things we would need for the new LTV.
 I hope you find some of these things useful.

-It has been brought to my attention that if you are using Firefox with tracking protection turned on, the images on this page will not show up.
+It has been brought to my attention that if you are using Firefox with tracking protection turned on or add blocking software, the images on this page will not show up.
 It’s possible this might also be happening with other browsers that have tracking protection.
 Since these are Amazon affiliate links, Amazon may be tracking where the clicks have come from.
+If this is the case for you, just click on the title at the beginning of the description to get the full details.

 Tools, Maintenance, and Parts